It starts earlier than many people think.

 In addition, many people use high-quality collagen peptides , which can be absorbed particularly well through hydrolysis.

-Why an early start can make sense
+Why an early start can be beneficial

-Aging processes don't happen overnight—they develop slowly and gradually .
+Aging processes don't happen overnight – they develop slowly and gradually .
 This offers the opportunity to support the body in a timely and natural way .

 Sources